HOW TO MEASURE BRAND AWARENESS: 5 WINNING METRICS

 The number of people who follow your brand across social media channels can be a great indicator of overall awareness.
 Generally, brands with great social followings are larger and more successful.

 That said, depending on the channel, it’s a pretty big commitment for someone to follow your brand on social media.
-That’s why it’s also important to track social engagements across channels.
+That’s why it’s also important to track social engagements across channels, while understanding what channels your audience is engaging with will help you to put efforts towards those channels to raise awareness, instead of spending time on channels were your brand cannot have as big of an impact.

 Tracking engagements on each network will help you measure progress, learn what social strategies work, build greater followings, and ultimately generate more site visits.